cube-js/cube/docs/content/Cube.js-Introduction.md

   - /cubejs-introduction
 ---

-**Cube.js is an open-source modular framework to build analytical web applications**.
-It is primarily used to build internal business intelligence tools or to add customer-facing analytics to an existing application.
+**Cube.js is an open-source analytical API platform.** It is primarily used to build internal business intelligence tools or add customer-facing analytics to existing applications.

-Cube.js was designed to work with Serverless Query Engines like AWS Athena and Google BigQuery.
+Cube.js was designed to work with serverless data warehouses and query engines like Google BigQuery and AWS Athena.
 A multi-stage querying approach makes it suitable for handling trillions of data points.
 Most modern RDBMS work with Cube.js as well and can be further tuned for performance.

-Cube.js provides modules to run transformations and modeling in data warehouses, along with querying and caching, managing API gateway and building UI.

-### Cube.js Backend

-- **Schema.** Acts as an ORM for analytics and allows modelling everything from simple counts to cohort retention and funnel analysis
-- **Query Orchestration and Cache.** Optimizes query execution by breaking queries into small, fast, reusable and materialized pieces
-- **API Gateway.** Provides an idempotent long polling API as well as a WebSockets API which guarantees delivery of analytical query results without request timeframe limitations and tolerance to connectivity issues

-### Cube.js Frontend

-- **Javascript Client.** Core SDK for accessing the Cube.js API Gateway and functionality for working with query result sets
-- **React, Angular and Vue.** Framework-specific wrappers for Cube.js API
+With Cube.js, you can create a semantic API layer on top of your data, manage access control, cache, and aggregate data.
+Since Cube.js is visualization agnostic, you can use any frontend library to build your own custom UI.

 ## Why Cube.js?